evadne/etso/README.md

       ]
     end

-Afterwards, create a new [Ecto.Repo](https://hexdocs.pm/ecto/Ecto.Repo.html), which uses `Etso.Adapter`:
+Afterwards, create a new `Ecto.Repo`, which uses `Etso.Adapter`:

     defmodule MyApp.Repo do
       @otp_app Mix.Project.config()[:app]
       use Ecto.Repo, otp_app: @otp_app, adapter: Etso.Adapter
     end

 Once this is done, you can use any Schema against the Repo normally, as you would with any other Repo.
-Check out the [Northwind modules](https://github.com/evadne/etso/tree/master/test/support/northwind) for an example.
+Check out the [Northwind modules][northwind] for an example.

 ## Utilisation

 Originally, Etso was created to answer the question of whether ETS and Ecto can be married together.
 It has since found some uses in production applications, serving as a Data Repository for pre-defined nested content.
 This proved invaluable for rapid iteration.

-(If you have other Use Cases for this library, please add it here with a Pull Request.)
+*If you have other Use Cases for this library, please add it here with a Pull Request.*

 ## Further Note

-This repository is extracted from a prior project [ETS Playground](https://github.com/evadne/ets-playground), which was created to support my session at ElixirConf EU 2019, [*Leveraging ETS Effectively.*](https://speakerdeck.com/evadne/leveraging-ets-effectively)
+This repository is extracted from a prior project [ETS Playground][evadne-ets-playground], which was created to support my session at ElixirConf EU 2019, [*Leveraging ETS Effectively.*][evadne-ets-deck]

+Specifically, this library was created to illustrate the point that ETS can serve as a scalable storage layer for data which changes infrequently.
+Check out the [Northwind Importer][northwind-importer] for an example.

 ## Acknowledgements